bestxym/academic-kickstart/content/publication/CoordinatedAttacks/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Coordinated Attacks"," Security Improvement"]
+tags = ["Bilevel Optimization"," Security Improvement"]

 # Links (optional).
 url_pdf = "https://www.sciencedirect.com/science/article/abs/pii/S0378779617301700"